mozilla-releng/relengdocs/release-promotion/desktop/historic_relpro.rst

       -  To resolve the human decision task run the following:
          ``taskcluster task complete $TASK_ID``

-   -  ESR x.y.0 releases (ie scheduled) use two taskcluster graphs, because the push+shipping tasks will usually timeout in the original graph between building and release day.
+   -  ESR x.y.0 releases (i.e. scheduled) use two taskcluster graphs, because the push+shipping tasks will usually timeout in the original graph between building and release day.
 Pushing to releases happens in a graph 2 and will start once graph 2 is